dnazarov1994/Weather-Hunter/README.md

 ## App Implementation
 The app has two view controller scenes:
-- Map View: Allows the user to place pins on the Map
+- Map View: Allows the user to place pins on the Map.

 - Table View: Allows the user to see the weather information of the location associated with the latitude and longitude of the pin

 ## App Functionality